 My preference for and familiarity with those pre-pulp stories might have dampened my enjoyment of this one a bit.
 Still, as an example of Clark’s early work, as an example of that tendency of young writers to imitate, and as an example of the long “dare to spend the night in a haunted house/room” tradition, “The Ghost of Mohammed Din” is certainly worth reading.

-*This post was written back when I was developing the idea that occult detective fiction historically follows two paths: the ghostly client tradition and the demonic culprit one.
-This discovery led to my anthology, Ghost Clients & Demonic Culprits: The Roots of Occult Detective Fiction.
+*This post was written at a time when I was developing the idea that occult detective fiction historically follows two paths: the ghostly client tradition and the demonic culprit one.
+This discovery led to my anthology Ghostly Clients & Demonic Culprits: The Roots of Occult Detective Fiction.